TR24/2: General insurance and pure protection product governance thematic review

 Most distributors do not fully understand their responsibilities to consider their remuneration, its interaction with the services and benefits they provide, and its impact on the product’s value.

-These failings have can lead to harm as we’ve highlighted in our latest Value Measures publication and through our intervention on GAP insurance.
+These failings can lead to harm as we’ve highlighted in our latest Value Measures publication and through our intervention on GAP insurance.

 Background